 Developers hide installation of PUAs within the 'Custom/Advanced' settings, since many users do not pay enough attention during the download and installation processes.

 Rushing these processes and skipping most/all steps, often leads to inadvertent installation of adware or browser-hijacking applications.

 How to avoid installation of potentially unwanted applications?

 There are two main steps you should take to prevent installation of browser hijackers.
 Firstly, closely observe each step of the software download and installation processes.

 Secondly, decline all offers to download or install additional programs and opt-out of those already included (since most bundled software is malicious).
 If your computer is already infected with browser hijackers, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate it.

-Appearance of the bing.com browser hijacker (GIF):
+Appearance of a browser hijacker redirecting users to bing.com (GIF):